Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-Pasler Gold Glaze PCG01 is a premium 16 fl oz ceramic glaze that fires at Cone 6-9 (1222°C-1280°C) to deliver a vibrant, FDA food-safe gold finish.
-Its versatile application options—brush, sponge, dip, or pour—offer creative flexibility, while its non-toxic, lead-free formula meets ASTM D4236 standards.
-Ideal for professional and hobbyist ceramicists seeking a durable, radiant glaze with a satisfaction guarantee.
+Pasler Gold Glaze PCG01 is a premium 16 fl oz ceramic glaze that fires at Cone 6-9 (1222°C-1280°C), delivering a brilliant gold finish.
+It supports multiple application techniques—brushing, sponging, dipping, or pouring—and is FDA food safe, non-toxic, and lead-free, conforming to ASTM D4236 standards.
+Perfect for professional and hobbyist ceramicists seeking a luxurious, durable finish with a satisfaction guarantee.

 | ASIN | B0CKMYJF7R |